Fleckism/SecurityPlus/SecurityPlus/14D Secure Script Environments.md

 ### Modules

-A Python module is a library of functions for accomplishing standard tasks, such as opening a network socket or interacting with an operating system's API.
+A **Python module is a library of functions** for accomplishing standard tasks, such as opening a network socket or interacting with an operating system's API.
 One of the perceived strengths of Python is the huge number of modules.
 For example, the os module contains functions to interact with the operating system, while the socket module handles network connections and the url module opens and parses resource addresses.
 Various extension modules allow a Python script to interact with Windows APIs.

 The presence of two malicious libraries within a Python repository illustrates the potential risks of third-party code ([https://www.zdnet.com/article/two-malicious-python-libraries-removed-from-pypi/](https://www.zdnet.com/article/two-malicious-python-libraries-removed-from-pypi/)).

 ### Execution

 Python is an interpreted language, executed within the context of a binary Python process.
-In Windows, a Python script (.py) can be called via python.exe (with a command window) or pythonw.exe (with no command window).
-A Python script can also be compiled to a standalone Windows executable using the py2exe extension.
+In Windows, a Python script (.py) can be called via **python.exe (with a command window) or pythonw.exe (with no command window).** A Python script can also be compiled to a standalone **Windows executable using the py2exe** extension.
 This executable can be digitally signed.
 # POWERSHELL SCRIPT ENVIRONMENT

 PowerShell is the preferred method of performing Windows administration tasks ([docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7)).
 It has also become the Windows hacker's go-to toolkit.
-PowerShell statements can be executed at a PowerShell prompt, or run as a script (.ps1) on any PowerShell-enabled host.
+PowerShell statements can be executed at a PowerShell prompt, or run as a **script (.ps1)** on any PowerShell-enabled host.

 The Get-Help cmdlet shows help on different elements of the PowerShell environment.
 PowerShell is case-insensitive.

 ### Cmdlets and Functions

 Most PowerShell usage is founded on cmdlets.
-A cmdlet is a compiled library that exposes some configuration or administrative task, such as starting a VM in Hyper-V. Cmdlets use a Verb-Noun naming convention.
-Cmdlets always return an object.
-Typically, the return from a cmdlet will be piped to some other cmdlet or function.
+A [[cmdlet]] is a compiled library that exposes some configuration or administrative task, such as starting a VM in Hyper-V. Cmdlets use a Verb-Noun naming convention. **Cmdlets always return an object**.
+Typically, the return from a cmdlet will be **piped** to some other cmdlet or function.
 For example:

 Get-Process | Where { $_.name -eq 'nmap' } | Format-List